ErnestoAPantoja/wordpress-website-aws/README.md

 <img src="https://i.imgur.com/biow1us.png" height="80%" width="80%" alt="Step 16-8"/>
 </p>

 - Now that the configuration file has been modified, access the website in a new tab.
-Enter the domain name with HTTPS in the URL.
+Enter the domain name with <b>HTTPS</b> in the URL.
 When the website is accessed, the connection is now secure.
 Because the URL has changed again, update the WordPress settings as an admin to reflect the change.

 <p align="center">
 <img src="https://i.imgur.com/shuvAaU.png" height="80%" width="80%" alt="Step 16-9"/>